Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it's a 'Quick AI visibility scan' and lists the specific scores (AEO, GEO, Agent Readiness) and other outputs (AI Identity Card, competitors, etc.).
-It distinguishes from siblings by explicitly stating what it does NOT return and directing to audit_site, fix_site, and compare_sites for those needs.
+Description clearly states it is a 'Quick AI visibility scan' that returns three scores and an AI Identity Card.
+It distinguishes from siblings by explicitly naming what it does not return and directing to audit_site, fix_site, and compare_sites.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.